brunodspinto/crystal-clear-platform/docs/system-documentation/global-artifacts/01.requirements-engineering/supplementary-specification.md

 * **Documentation Language:** The application documentation (including requirements, analysis, and design artifacts) must be written entirely in English.
 * **User Interface:** Interaction with the system should be straightforward, providing clear prompts and feedback during Input/Output operations to prevent user errors.
+* **User Manual:** A stand-alone user manual, written in English and structured according to user-guide best practices, must be produced and made available with the platform.

 ## Reliability

 _Refers to the integrity, compliance and interoperability of the software.
 The requirements to be considered are: frequency and severity of failure, possibility of recovery, possibility of prediction, accuracy, average time between failures._

 * **Data Integrity:** The validation of business rules must be rigorously respected when recording and updating data within the system to prevent corrupt or invalid states.
-* **Data Persistence:** The application must employ object serialization to guarantee the persistence of the data between successive runs (i.e., data must not be lost when the application restarts).

 ## Performance

 _Evaluates the performance requirements of the software, namely: response time, start-up time, recovery time, memory consumption, CPU usage, load capacity and application availability._

-* **Serialization Efficiency:** The system should be able to serialize and deserialize objects during start-up and shutdown without causing excessive delays to the user experience.
-* **Responsiveness:** As a pedagogical Java application, it should handle in-memory data operations swiftly, maintaining a low response time for daily operations.
+* **Responsiveness:** As a pedagogical Java application, the system should handle in-memory data operations swiftly, maintaining a low response time for daily operations.

 ## Supportability